caryoscelus/heavy-bright-sun-wip/chapters/001-chapter-first.md

 question, but honestly i don't even remember what it was about now.

 At that point the game was interrupted by the loud speaker announcement.
-I couldn't hear what exactly it said, but i knew it was a station name and by reaction of my companions i figured it was the station we needed.
+I couldn't hear what exactly did it say, but i knew it was a station name and by reaction of my companions i figured it was the station we needed.

 We left the suburban train and found ourselves on a short concrete platform,